Correlations between two vortices in dry active matter: Model

-where $i\in \Gamma_{k}$ indicates that the sum runs over the particles $i$ that compose the vortex $\Gamma_{k}$ around the obstacle $k$, $R_{ik}=|\textbf{r}_{i}-\textbf{R}_{k}|$, $N_{k}$ the number of particles in vortex $\Gamma_{k}$, which we calculate with an appropriate algorithm \citealp{rapaport2004art}, and $\hat{\boldsymbol{\psi}}_{ik}$ is the unit vector along the polar direction, as measured with the origin at the center of obstacle $k$.
-Using the angular velocities of both obstacles, we can define a global parameter, namely, the rotation velocity correlation function
+where $i\in \Gamma_{k}$ indicates that the sum runs over the particles $i$ that compose the vortex $\Gamma_{k}$ around the obstacle $k$, $R_{ik}(t)=|\textbf{r}_{i}(t)-\textbf{R}_{k}|$, $\hat{{\psi}}_{ik}(t)$ is the unit vector along the polar direction, as measured with the origin at the center of obstacle $k$, and $N_{k}(t)$ the number of particles in vortex $\Gamma_{k}$.
+We calculate this number with a cluster counting algorithm \cite{rapaport2004art} that identifies all clusters that touch obstacle $k$; if a particle belongs to such a cluster, it belongs to vortex $k$.
+If a cluster $k$ touches both obstacles, we split it into parts, one for each obstacle, and a particle belongs to the cluster around the obstacle to which the particle is closer.
+Using the angular velocities of both vortices we can define a global parameter, namely, the normalized angular velocity correlation function

 which is a measure of the correlation between the rotational motions of each vortex.
+The notation $<\cdot>_t$ indicates an average over time and independent realizations.